 I will not seek to simply outline the negative aspects, I will also try to suggest some broad directions that could be used to help overcome each in turn.
-I present these in no particular order of importance as they will vary in differing contexts.
+I present these in no particular order of importance as the importance and relevance will vary in differing contexts.

 1) Insufficient leading and role-modeling is an innovation killer

-This is possibly the most popular view in organisations as to why their innovation efforts consistently fail.
+This is a very common view in organisations as to why their innovation efforts consistently fail.

 Innovation will not take root where the senior management do not demonstrably and positively role model the behaviours and processes required.

 In Government Departments we see a procession of Managers stand up and talk the innovation talk, then comprehensively fail to walk the walk.
-The achievement of innovative outcomes by definition involves change and to achieve meaningful change there is usually some degree role modeling and an appetite for some risk and failure along the way.
+The achievement of innovative outcomes by definition involves change and to achieve meaningful change there is usually some degree role-modeling along with an appetite for some risk and failure along the way.

-Some public sector managers also like to announce that “we need to be challenged and we need to innovate” and with this comes the assumption that they can pick and choose the challenges they want to take on.
-When the serious challenges do manifest, they tend to default into their patterns of past experience and apply linear, assumption-laden approaches (points 3 & 7) that either do not work or don’t achieve the outcomes promised.
+Public sector leaders like to announce that “we need to be challenged and we need to innovate” and with this comes the assumption that they can pick and choose the challenges they want to take on.
+When the serious challenges do manifest, they tend to default into their patterns of past experience and apply linear, assumption-laden approaches (see points 3 & 7) that either do not work or don’t achieve the outcomes promised.

 Insufficient leadership and role-modeling also leads us into the next barrier to driving innovation …